Power law creep and delayed failure of gels and fibrous materials under stress: Results

 A notable achievement of the experiments in Ref.~\cite{leocmach2014creep} was to fit the shear rate across all three time regimes -- primary, secondary and tertiary -- to the single master scaling form of Eqn.~\ref{eqn:master}.
 To explore whether such a fit holds here, we plot the strain rate $\gdot(t)$ in three different ways in Fig.~\ref{fig:creepB}.
 Panel a) shows the normalised strain rate $\gdot/\gdotmin$ vs normalised time $t/\tauf$ on log-log axes, to emphasise the primary creep regime.
 The dotted line shows the power $\gdot\sim t^{-\alpha}$, with $\alpha=x$.
 Panel b) shows the same quantity, now on lin-lin axes to emphasise the secondary crossover regime.
-As seen experimentally, this obtains for times $0.1\lesssim t/\tauf\lesssim 0.9$, with the shear rate attaining a minimum during it at $t=\taumin$.
-Finally, panel c) plots the normalised shear rate $\gdot/\gdotmin$ vs normalised time to failure, $(\tauf-t)/\tauf$, with the time axis visually inverted so as to progress towards failure from left to right.
+As seen experimentally, this secondary regime is seen for times $0.1\lesssim t/\tauf\lesssim 0.9$, with the shear rate attaining a minimum during it at $t=\taumin$.
+Finally, panel c) plots the normalised shear rate $\gdot/\gdotmin$ vs normalised time to failure, $(\tauf-t)/\tauf$.
+In this figure, for consistency with the counterpart figure in the experimental reference~\cite{leocmach2014creep}, we have inverted the time axis so as to progress towards failure from left to right.
+In this way, the limit $\tauf-t\to 0$ at the right hand side of the figure corresponds to the limit in which $t\to\tauf$ and the sample finally catastrophically fails.
 The $+1.0$ power seen experimentally is indicated by the dotted line.
 The dashed line in all three panels shows the single experimental master scaling of Eqn.~\ref{eqn:master}.
 This can be seen to perform well in the primary and tertiary regimes, but significantly less well in the secondary crossover regime.

 Another notable achievement of Ref.~\cite{leocmach2014creep} was to establish a linear Monkman-Grant relationship between the time $\taumin$ at which the shear rate attains its minimum in the secondary regime, with the later time $\tauf$ of catastrophic material failure in the tertiary regime.
 Such a relation suggests that the approaching time of material failure might be {\em forecast} in a given experiment, once the earlier shear rate minimum has been observed.
 Fig.~\ref{fig:MGrelation} shows the same relation to hold across simulations performed for a wide range of $x, \tw$ and $\sig$.
 The dashed line shows the linear relationship $\tauf=\taumin/c$ with the same prefactor $c=0.56$ reported experimentally.